-- 4. The prescriptions for the Liturgy of the Hours originally formulated by the Rule of St. Benedict and afterwards by ecclesiastical legislation envisage the performance of the Liturgy whether sung or recited in choir.
+- 4. The prescriptions for the Liturgy of the Hours originally formulated by the Rule of St. Benedict and afterwards by ecclesiastical legislation envisage the performance of the Liturgy - whether sung or recited - in choir.
 It pertains to the solicitude and the right of the Abbot/Abbess, however, to determine the manner in which each member of the community participates in it. - 5.
 The Liturgy of the Hours is arranged according to the prescriptions of the Rule of St. Benedict, which through past centuries nourished the prayer life of monks, and which in our own day are no less able to foster that same life of prayer.
-Nevertheless, the possibility of adapting these prescriptions to the circumstances of the present day is recognized circumstances which differ from region to region, and which are experienced diversely. - 6.
+Nevertheless, the possibility of adapting these prescriptions to the circumstances of the present day is recognized - circumstances which differ from region to region, and which are experienced diversely. - 6.
 Since the Liturgy of the Hours has the purpose of sanctifying the day and all its human activity, the monastic community intends to attain this end by the celebration of those Hours handed down to us by the Fathers.
 Nevertheless, the Hour of Prime can be omitted.
 Even though the Little Hours may be celebrated outside choir, they are nevertheless always to be celebrated in common.
-Where, however, special circumstances render the observance of this prescription difficult, the Abbot General, with the consent of his permanent Council, can allow one or two of the Little Hours to be omitted.
-If an Hour of the Office is celebrated in connection with another Hour or with the Mass, the prescriptions of nn.
-93-99 of GILH are to be followed.

-- 7. The Liturgy of the Hours should be so structured as always to have a hymn, psalmody, then a longer or shorter reading from Scripture, and finally, the prayer (or prayers).
+Where, however, special circumstances render the observance of this prescription difficult, the Abbot General, with the consent of his permanent Council, can allow one or two of the Little Hours to be omitted.1 If an Hour of the Office is celebrated in connection with another Hour or with the Mass, the prescriptions of nn.
+93-99 of GILH are to be followed. - 7.
+The Liturgy of the Hours should be so structured as always to have a hymn, psalmody, then a longer or shorter reading from Scripture, and finally, the prayer (or prayers).
 As regards the manner of performing the psalmody, the prescriptions of GILH, nn.
 121-125, are to be followed.
 Since Gregorian chant is the chant proper to the Roman liturgy, it will be given pride of place all things, however, being equal.
 If the Liturgy of the Hours is celebrated in the vernacular, the traditional elements, and in particular the music, can be adapted to the genius of the language and the nature of the individual community. - 8.
 Since Lauds (the morning prayer) and Vespers (the evening prayer) have been handed down by the venerable age-old tradition of the Church as the two hinges on which the daily Office turns, these are to be considered the chief Hours, and are to be celebrated as such.
 To the extent possible, they should be sung.

-Vigils, however, retains its proper nature of night praise, to be celebrated before dawn.

-- 9. If deemed prudent, an optional period of silence may be inserted after each psalm, as was the custom in past ages especially if a psalm-collect concludes the period of silence; and after the readings, whether long or short ones. - 10.
-The distribution of psalms can be done in these ways: - as prescribed in the Rule of St. Benedict; - according to one of the schemata approved by the Holy See for use in our Order; - or according to some other schema, so long as the psalms are recited within a two week period.
+Vigils, however, retains its proper nature of night praise, to be celebrated before dawn. - 9.
+If deemed prudent, an optional period of silence may be inserted after each psalm, as was the custom in past ages especially if a psalm-collect concludes the period of silence; and after the readings, whether long or short ones. - 10.
+The distribution of psalms can be done in these ways: - as prescribed in the Rule of St. Benedict;

-&lt;sup>1 Prot.
-6390/74 of June 4, 1974: Vigore facultatum a Summo Pontifice Tributarum, Sacra Congregatio pro Religiosis et Institutis saecularibus, attentis expositis, annuit pro gratia preces, ea tamen lege, ut parva omissa, privatim absolvatur, servatis ceteris servandis.
+1 Prot.
+6390/74 of June 4, 1974: Vigore facultatum a Summo Pontifice Tributarum, Sacra Congregatio pro Religiosis et Institutis saecularibus, attentis expositis, annuit pro gratia preces, ea tamen lege, ut hora parva omissa, privatim absolvatur, servatis ceteris servandis.